CCSU-Robotics-Research/techdocs-llm/README.md

 The driver of the video processing (occurring in the background after a video is uploaded) which also depends on other files for assistance.

 - `generate_documentation_from_video()`: Given an input video from the GUI (its file path and file name), process it into work instructions.
+-’extract_interval_frames()’: Send HTML file and the transcription to AI to find correct time intervals -’generate_new_images()’: Generates new images if two images are selected -’convert_html()’: Converts the html to docx and pdf

 ### `processVideo.py`
 Contains code for transcoding a video into audio and extracting intervals of images from a video with FFmpeg.